Synerise/ios-sdk/README.md

 [SNRTracker send:event];
 ```

-Tracker caches and enqueues all your events locally, so they all will be send when possible.
+Tracker caches and enqueues all your events locally, so they all will be sent when possible.

 ## Events